Navigating Women’s Endocrine Health

 These helpful bacteria and other microbes aid in food digestion, synthesise essential nutrients, and affect hormone function.

-Hormone production and control, including Cortisol, Progesterone, and Oestrogen, are supported when your gut is healthy and in balance.
+Hormone production and control, including cortisol, progesterone, and oestrogen, are supported when your gut is healthy and in balance.
 This means that hormonal imbalances caused by an unhealthy gut can result in irregular periods, emotional disorders (such as anxiety and despair), fluctuations in mood, and even skin difficulties

 To give your body the vital nutrients it requires to flourish, it is critical to keep a balanced diet.
 Including foods high in hormones such as those listed below in your diet can help maintain both your intestinal health and hormonal balance!